bingyangchen/KM-software/System Design/System Design 101.md

 2. Redis leverages IO multiplexing and single-threaded execution loop for execution efficiency.
 3. Redis leverages several efficient lower-level data structures.

+>[!Question]
-Question: Another popular in-memory store is Memcached.
+>Another popular in-memory store is Memcached.
 Do you know the differences between Redis and Memcached?

-### How can Redis be used?
+### How can Redis be Used?

 ![[top-redis-use-cases.jpg]]